KasiaGibert/Portfolio/README.md

 # Portfolio

 ## About me
-Hey!
-My name is Kasia Gibert.
-I have recently completed postgraduate degree in Software Tester at WSB University.
-I am constantly improving my skills related to ISTQB and software testing, and currently studying Postman Rest API, SQL and Selenium with Python.
-My goal for the future is to develop into an automation tester.
-I am ready for new career opportunities as a Software Tester.
-I am a team player, and can adapt quickly to a fast-paced work environment or a more laid-back one as required.
-Here I will be sharing my experience, because I am determined to prove the skills I have already acquired and keep developing in this field.
+Hello!
+I'm Kasia Gibert, and I recently earned my postgraduate degree in Software Testing at WSB University.
+I am dedicated to enhancing my skills in ISTQB and software testing and I am currently focused on learning Postman Rest API, SQL, and Selenium with Python.
+My ultimate aspiration is to become an automation tester, and I am eagerly seeking new career opportunities in the field of Software Testing.

+As a professional and a communicative person, I pride myself on being a team player and can easily adapt to both fast-paced and laid-back work environments.
+My commitment to continuous growth in this field motivates me to share my experiences and knowledge, as I am determined to demonstrate the skills I have acquired and further develop in the realm of software testing.

 <br>Connect with me[<img align="left" alt="linked-in" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/katarzyna-gibert)<br>